Do You Burn More Calories When Sick?

 When you're not feeling well and don’t have much of an appetite, it’s still important to get the nutrients your body needs.
 Here are some simple tips to help you maintain balanced nutrition:

 - Incorporate supplements: If your appetite is very low, consider taking a daily multivitamin or specific supplements to cover any nutritional gaps.
+Probiotic supplements can also support gut health during illness, especially if you’ve been taking antibiotics, as they help restore the balance of beneficial bacteria in your digestive system.
 Always check with a healthcare provider before starting new supplements.

 Strengthen Your Immune System With Revive’s Supplements Today